Code-Institute-Submissions/Only-Hikers-MS1/README.md

 #### User Stories

 * As a user, I want a website that is easy to navigate so I can access all of the information without any challenges
-* As a user who is new to hiking, I want to be able to find a contact form quickly in order to get in touch with all my questions
+* As a user who is new to hiking, I want to be able to find a contact form quickly in order to get in touch with any questions
 * As a user who enjoys the great outdoors, I want lots of visually pleasing images that capture the beauty of Ireland
 * As a user living in Ireland, I want ideas for my next hiking getaway
 * As a user who tends to use their mobile more than desktop, I want a webpage that is fully responsive across all devices